-“Snag your favorite images as a canvas before the prices rise!
+“Snag your favorite images as a canvas before prices rise!
 Get them while they’re only $X!”

-Regardless whether you're raising the prices on canvases or tote bags, this method always helps to get a large amount of orders placed.
+Regardless of whether you're raising the prices on canvases or tote bags, this method always helps to get a large amount of orders placed.
 Clients appreciate the heads up and the reminder to snag their favorite items.
 The exact same thing can be done for those of you who offer services.
 Run a similar “promotion” on your 1:1 coaching, your social media consults or Pinterest Board clean ups to fill spots up quickly.

 "THE HONOR SYSTEM"

 One question that frequently pops up is how to handle people who have shown interest in or booked you when you were at a certain price, but maybe weren't scheduled to work with you until after you've raised your prices.
-Personally, if a client has actually booked (like money on the table) we honor every single price that was set at that time - even if they didn't know what all the prices were.
-So, for instance, we've had clients pay our session retainer fee at the end of one year although their session isn't until the spring of next year.
-If, at that time, prices for our packages, services or anything else have gone up, they still get the old prices.
-It's what we call the honor system and it's one of the ways in which we show our clients love.
+Personally, when we were taking clients and they had actually booked (like money on the table), we honored every single price that was set at that time — even if they didn't know what all the prices were.
+So, for instance, we've had past clients pay our session retainer fee at the end of one year even though their session wasn’t until the spring of next year.
+If, at that time, prices for our packages, services or anything else had gone up, they still got the old prices.
+It's what we call the honor system, and it's one of the ways in which we showed our clients love.

-However, if a not-yet-booked client expresses interest in us and we talk briefly about prices but they don't actually schedule anything, we we charge the newly-increased price.
-If they return to us some months later when prices have increased, start the entire process over again.
+However, if a not-yet-booked client expressed interest in us and we talked briefly about prices but they didn’t actually schedule anything, we would charge the newly-increased price.
+If they returned to us some months later, once prices had increased, they started the entire process over again.

-“As we've recently restructured our packages and offerings, we'd like to go over all of this with you like you’re a brand new client.”
+“As we’ve recently restructured our packages and offerings, we’d like to go over all of this with you as if you were a brand new client.”

 Wording it like the example above forces any awkwardness out the window and makes it very clear where you stand.
 Plus, they’re most likely getting a totally reworked or better system with you so it’s a win-win situation.

-There are a bunch of businesses we know that have an annual rise in their prices, usually in January of every year.
+We know a bunch of businesses that have an annual rise in their prices, usually in January of every year.
 They are very open about this to their clients, and may even reference it throughout the year.
-It reassures clients that prices will remain the same throughout the calendar year, but it also makes them very aware of growing business decisions.
-This also helps to set your business as "premium" - since your clients are aware of the yearly price increase.
+It reassures clients that prices will remain the same throughout the calendar year, but it also makes them very aware of future business decisions.
+This also helps to set your business as "premium", since your clients are aware of the yearly price increase.

 “Every January we reassess our offerings, at which time there will most likely be a price increase.
 Book your services now to lock into the current rate.”

-This example also helps to create a sense of urgency, which urges potential fence-sitters to go ahead and book with you.
+This example also helps to create a sense of urgency, which pushes potential fence-sitters to go ahead and book with you.